Position Statement: What I Stand For

-My core focus is on equipping people and groups with differing perspectives to dialogue effectively and problem-solve productively.
+My core focus is to equip people and groups holding differing perspectives to dialogue effectively and problem-solve productively.
 I only do this with those who sincerely want to become masterful at this.
 I don’t seek to “reform” those who are attached to attacking, bullying, or demeaning those whose perspectives differ from their own.

 I believe that as an adult and a citizen I am fully responsible for:

 - The things I do and don’t pay attention to

 - The meaning I assign to what I pay attention to

 - The words and actions I choose based on the meaning I assign

 - Making sure that the impacts my words and actions have are aligned with the noble concerns and intentions I hold.

 I therefore remain in constant connection with the fact that I only see a sliver of what’s there to be seen, that the conclusions I reach because of this are at least incomplete and possibly inaccurate, and that it’s my responsibility to repair any unintended negative impacts my words and actions contribute to, in best ways I know how, and to the extent that those who I’ve impacted are willing to engage with me about this.